 Chairman - Mrs Hannah Spencer

-Managing Director and a shareholder of the LAGAT Group, having worked with LAGAT for 23 years.
+Managing Director and a shareholder of the LAGAT Group, having worked with LAGAT for 25 years.
 Fully involved in work based learning at LAGAT and other organisations from learning providers, colleges, schools and the voluntary sector.
 As well as the lead person in LAGAT I am the Vice Chairman for all learning providers and colleges for Lincolnshire through the work based academy which is an association of work based learning providers.
-I have held this role for the last 10 years.
+I have held this role for more than 10 years.

-I am the Chair of Governors at one of the largest secondary schools in Lincoln and have been a Governor for 15 years.
+I am the Chair of Governors at one of the largest secondary schools in Lincoln and have been a Governor for more than 15 years.